OSGeo/gdal/doc/source/drivers/raster/cog.rst

 ------

-Updating a COG file generally breaks part of the optimizations, but still produce a valid GeoTIFF file.
+Updating a COG file generally breaks part of the optimizations, but still produces a valid GeoTIFF file.
 Starting with GDAL 3.8, to avoid undesired loss of the COG characteristics, opening such a file in update mode will be rejected, unless the IGNORE_COG_LAYOUT_BREAK open option is also explicitly set to YES.